Engagecraft-Solutions/touch-platform-doc/README.md

 Name | Description
 ------------ | -------------
-onLogin | Should be fired whenever a user successfully logs in. onLogout | Should be fired whenever a user logs out from SSO
+onLogin | Should be fired whenever a user successfully logs in onLogout | Should be fired whenever a user logs out from SSO

 ### Example ###